-Disables (Off) or sets time as : 2, 10, 30 min, 1, 2 hours, Infinite.
+Disables (Off) the Course Vector or selects the preferred time among: 2, 10, 30 Min, 1 hour, 2 hours, Infinite.
 The default setting is Infinite.

-▶ 'MENU' + "BASIC SETTINGS" + 'ENTER' + "COURSE VECTOR" + 'ENTER'
+➤ 'MENU' + "BASIC SETTINGS" + 'ENTER' + "COURSE VECTOR" + 'ENTER'

 3.2.2 SCREEN AMPLIFIER

 The Screen Amplifier function allows, when it is On and Home mode is set, to place map on the screen related to the fix position and direction, so the map shown is that before the ship.
 The default setting is On.